 - BBC 3 covered the works of Eduardo on the 9 December 2017.

 - Biofaction created a musical survey on which you can rate the musical strands from ARTIBIOTICS.
-The most highly rated ARTIBIOTIC will be unveiled at the premiere at Peninsula Arts Contemporary Music Festival.
+The most highly rated ARTIBIOTIC were unveiled at the premiere at Peninsula Arts Contemporary Music Festival.

 - Artibiotics was premiered at the Interdisciplinary Centre for Computer Music Research in Plymouth with a concert by Ensemble Bash, on 13 October 2018.